TimCares/MasterThesis/docs/thesis/experiments/limitations.typ

 that they are captured by just global representations.
 Further, even if statements are false, then the differences between the image and the statement are often so subtle that the statement, on a high level, can still be considered as a caption for the image.
-If e.g. the cosine similarity between the global representations of image and statement would be used as the binary classifier, then the model would likely fail on such tasks.
+Therefore, if say the cosine similarity between the global representations of image and statement would be used as the binary classifier, then the model would likely fail on such tasks.
 Examples of NLVR2 can be seen in @nlvr2_examples.